 70% of business transformation efforts fail because employees don’t feel engaged – Gartner

-Deloitte understood that introducing game mechanics into the work process can dramatically increase the intrinsic motivation of the employees.
+Deloitte understood that introducing employee gamification can dramatically increase the intrinsic motivation of the employees.
 So, they decided to add a series of gamified elements, like badges, leaderboards, status symbols to reduce the leadership gap within the company.

 Also, the company decided to make the onboarding process for new employees more engaging by making it digitized with gamification elements.
 This way, the freshly recruited employees could learn the essentials about the company.
 Even have a virtual tour around the office.
 This approach helped them to feel like part of the team from the very first day.